Last updated April 2026

 • Apply for ECP if sign-up is open

-• Check drought monitor for LFP eligibility
+• Check the Drought Monitor for LFP eligibility

-• Explore FSA emergency loan options if needed
+• Explore emergency loan options if needed

 Ongoing:

-• Keep ALL receipts for disaster-related expenses
+• Keep all receipts for disaster-related expenses

 • Follow up with FSA on application status